learn-co-curriculum/reading-ios-using-tests/README.md

 #define EXP_SHORTHAND   // this sets the Expecta shorthand
 #import "Expecta.h"

-#import "FISComment.h"  // the name of our class to test
+#import "FISComment.h"  // the name of our file to test
 ```

-You'll notice that the class we're testing, along with any of the classes it depends upon, will be included in the `#import` headers.
-This is so our `Spec` file has access to the class that's it's meant to test and its dependencies.
+You'll notice that the file we're testing will be included in the `#import` headers.
+This is so our `Spec` file has access to the file that's it's meant to test.

 #### Implementation Layout

-The body of the test file is similar to the body of the `*.m` files in your project.
+The body of the test file is similar to the body of an implementation (`.m`) file in your project.

-  * The `SpecBegin(<className>)` and `SpecEnd` are wrappers similar to the `@implementation` and `@end` in the `FISAppDelegate.m` file and the compiler will complain if these are interrupted or missing.
+  * The `SpecBegin(<className>)` and `SpecEnd` are wrappers that enclose the actual test information in the file and the compiler will complain if these are interrupted or missing.

   * The `it(NSString *name, ^{ … });` blocks are the actual test containers with a string that describes specifically what the test does.